MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

   ///
   /// An app needs to be mindful that this object, when posted to the web content, provides it with unusual
   /// access to OS file system via the Web FileSystem API!
 The app should therefore only post objects
-  /// for paths that it wants to allow to the web content and it is not recommended that the web content
+  /// for paths that it wants to allow access to the web content and it is not recommended that the web content
   /// "asks" for this path.
 The app should also check the source property of the target to ensure
   /// that it is sending to the web content of intended origin.
   ///